11.6 Translation, Pacing, and Review Routine

 Key Takeaways

-• Translation drills combine sound, grammar, morphology, visual mapping, and working memory.
+• Translation drills combine sound, grammar, morphology, visual mapping, and working memory at once.

-• Timed practice should include skip decisions because the public test length requires endurance.
+• Timed practice must include skip decisions because 126 questions in about two hours demands endurance.

-• A review routine should classify misses and schedule targeted repair drills.
+• A review routine should classify each miss and schedule a targeted repair drill.

 Putting the Skills Together

-Translation practice is where separate skills meet.
-You may need to hold a word order rule, a suffix rule, and a modifier rule at the same time.
-These original practice-style examples are not official DLAB content.
-They are training devices for flexible reasoning under time pressure.
+Translation practice is where the separate lanes meet.
+A single item may require you to hold a word-order rule, a suffix rule, and a modifier rule at the same time.
+These original practice-style examples are not official DLAB content; they are training devices for flexible reasoning under realistic time pressure.

 StepActionOutput